Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 - You can navigate between artworks using the arrows on the top of the screen or by pushing the `f` and `n` buttons on the keyboard.
 - Create your first box by clicking on the empty rectangle on the left (`1`) or by pushing the `n` button on the keyboard.
 - After creating the box, you can select a category for the box in the object tab on the right (`2`), by clicking on the `details` button (`3`) you can choose a subcategory.
 If no suitable subcategory is listed (and you think the subcategory is important as far as smell is concerned), you can enter a free text in the `other` field.
+- For the annotations to be persisted, they must be saved using the `save` button in the top left corner, or by pushing `ctrl+s` on the keyboard.
+It is advisable to quicksave from time to time, so the annotations do not get lost if you accidentally close the browser.

 ![annotation window](screenshots/annotation-mode.png)